pintjuk/French-Grammar/Verbs.md

 **Auxiliary verb:** avoir (arriver, entrer, monter, passer, rester, rentrer, retourner, and tomber use être)

 ## Subgroup ayer/uyer/oyer
+French stem-changing verbs are conjugated with the same endings as regular -ER verbs but have two different radicals or stems.

+* Verbs that end in -ayer (see below) have an optional stem change
+* Verbs that end in -oyer and -uyer have a required stem change

+eg:
+essayer

+je essaye or je essaies

+tu essayes or tu essaies

+il essaye or il essaie

+nous essayons

+vous essayez

+ils essayent or ils essaient

 # Verb Group ir
 usually constructed from nouns and adjectives eg:
 * fin -> finir